 Matthew started shooting in 1992 at the Royal Grammar School, Guildford.
-This will be his 6th World Championships, 15th overseas tour and 6th shooting trip to South Africa, having previously visited with GB (2008, 2017, 2023), England (2009) and first with the GB Under 25s in 2000.
+This will be his 15th overseas tour, sixth World Championships and sixth shooting trip to South Africa, having previously visited with GB (2008, 2017, 2023), England (2009) and first with the GB U25s in 2000.

 When not on the range, Matthew works in Higher Education and lives in Chelmsford.

 GM2 GC3 SM SB3 SC6

 David will be touring South Africa for a ninth time having first visited with the Great Britain team 26 years ago.
 He is looking forward to catching up with friends, both local and international, and is hoping to compete in his seventh Palma Match.

 David’s successes include winning the H.M.
 Queen’s Prize (twice), Grand Aggregate (3 times), the St George’s (4 times) plus four Gold Medals at the 2014 and 2018 Commonwealth Games.
 In 2015, he finally managed to shed the title of ‘Oldest ever World Individual Long Range rifle champion’ but his new long-term goal is to one day regain that title.